Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 The Link Between Perseverance and Resilience

-The relation between grit and resilience is decisive.
+The relationship between grit and resilience is decisive.

 Resilience denotes our ability to recover from difficulties, to pick ourselves up after we have encountered adversity.